vyos/vyos-documentation/docs/nat.rst

 .. _source-nat:

-Source NAT (SNAT)
+SNAT
-^^^^^^^^^^^^^^^^^
+^^^^

-Source NAT is the most common form of NAT and is typically referred to simply as NAT.
-To be more correct, what most people refer to as NAT is actually the process of :abbr:`PAT (Port Address Translation)`, or NAT Overload.
+:abbr:`SNAT (Source Network Address Translation)` is the most common form of :abbr:`NAT (Network Address Translation)` and is typically referred to simply as NAT.
+To be more correct, what most people refer to as :abbr:`NAT (Network Address Translation)` is actually the process of :abbr:`PAT (Port Address Translation)`, or NAT overload.
 SNAT is typically used by internal users/private hosts to access the Internet - the source address is translated and thus kept private.

 .. _destination-nat: